AndCordeiro96/AndCordeiro96/README.md

 </div><br/>

   • I'm a software developer, engineer, and enthusiast of technology.
-I'm a lover of the sea and nature and have a good wine taste.
+I'm a lover of the sea and nature and have a good wine taster and a great coffee taster.

   • Hey, you can do the day of a software developer very happy, only buy me a coffee, so tell the best story of your life, or let's go just have a good talk and share moments.
 See you soon! ☕